codyfish/ulauncher-mpd/README.md

 * hostname: The hostname your mpd server is running on (normally `localhost`)
 * port: The port your mpd server is running on (normally `6600`)
 * music directory: the directory your library is stored in (needed for album arts)
+* volume step: The default volume step for increase and decrease in volume